ucb-dataj/2018/md/week5.md

 In this code we calculated two summary statistics, `mean` and `median`, in the same `summarize` function, separating each calculation by a comma.
 First, however, we had to `ungroup` the grouped `actions_year_month` data frame.

 Think about the similarities and differences between **grouping** and **summarizing** data using **dplyr** and the spreadsheet pivot tables you made in week 3.
 We will discuss this in class.

+#### In-class practice with filtering, grouping, and summarizing

+- Calculate the total number of licenses `Suspended` or `Revoked` for doctors based in California for each year.

+- Calculate the total number of licences for doctors based in states other than California that were revoked for each year.

 ### Work with the opioid prescriptions data